data-apis/array-api/spec/API_specification/indexing.md

 Multi-dimensional arrays must extend the concept of single-axis indexing to multiple axes by applying single-axis indexing rules along each axis (dimension) and supporting the following additional rules.
 Let `N` be the number of dimensions of a multi-dimensional array `A`.

-1. Each axis may be independently indexed via single-axis indexing by providing a comma-separated sequence (selection tuple) of single-axis indexing expressions (e.g., `A[:, 2:10, :]`).
+1. Each axis may be independently indexed via single-axis indexing by providing a comma-separated sequence ("selection tuple") of single-axis indexing expressions (e.g., `A[:, 2:10, :, 5]`).

 .. note::